wenogk/ui-research-server/README.md

 An example URL call is _https://ui-research-romeno.glitch.me/run?api_key=nyuaddauyn&url=https://google.com&filtered=false&screenHeight=700&screenWidth=1000_

-The call would return a json object with an key called "listeners" that contains the array of listeners
+The call would return a json object with an key called "listeners" that contains the array of listeners.
+A sample response is below with only one interactive element in the array:
 ```json
 {
    "listeners":[